Measurement Limits to 134Cs Concentration in Soil: Introduction

-In order to determine the ultra-low level caesium concentrations quantitatively in soil, it is essential to understand the natural background originated mainly from uranium-, thorium-, actinum-series nuclides, and the potassium $^{40}$K. The $\gamma$-ray peaks of the $^{134}\mathrm{Cs}$, in particular, those at 604.7keV and 795.6keV are overlapped with a great deal of $\gamma$-ray peaks from natural radionuclides.
-Moreover, strong peaks such as a 1460keV line of the $^{40}$K at high energies produce the Compton-continuum background that covers the wide range of the gamma energies for caesium decays.
+In order to determine the ultra-low level caesium concentrations quantitatively in soil, it is essential to understand the natural background originated mainly from uranium-, thorium-, actinum-series nuclides, and the potassium $^{40}$K. The $\gamma$-ray peaks of the $^{134}\mathrm{Cs}$, in particular, those at 604.7 keV and 795.6 keV are overlapped with a great deal of $\gamma$-ray peaks from natural radionuclides.
+Moreover, strong peaks such as a 1460 keV line of the $^{40}$K at high energies produce the Compton-continuum background that covers the wide range of the gamma energies for caesium decays.
 Thus, we need to get rid of the natural background as much as possible.
 One of the best ways known to eliminate the $^{40}\mathrm{K}$ is to use the ammonium molybdophosphase (AMP) precipitation method.
 AMP is an inorganic compound that selects the caesium exclusively and has high adsorption capacity (Suss and Pfrepper, 1981).
-This method has been widely applied to sea-water samples in order to enrich the Cs concentration.
+This method has been widely applied to sea-water samples in order to enrich the Cs concentration (Aoyama \textit{et al.}, 2000; Nabyvanets \textit{et al.}, 2000; Djingova and Kuleff, 2002; Baskaran \textit{et al.}, 2003).
 However, this radiochemical extraction for a soil sample should be emphasized by its effective background suppression, thereby significantly lowering the minimum detection limit.